jakehilton/netconnectionsmart/README.md

 * debug: if you want to see debug messages via your trace panel.
 * enctyped: used if you want to force the use of an encrypted connection (rtmp(t)e)
 * force_tunneling: used if you don't ever want to attempt rtmp connections
+* skip_tunneling: used if you don't ever want to attempt rtmpt connections
 * reconnect_count_limit: specify the max amount of reconnect attempts are made.
 Default is 10.
 * sequential_connect: a boolean to enable or disable the sequential connect approach.
 By default it is disabled.
 This will try a connection one at a time and wait for a failure prior to trying the next type in the sequence.
 * shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.